 The price tag of a pup is affected by the conformation of the parents.
 Breed structural issues like exceedingly narrow hips on the male that prevent natural breeding will drive the price up.

 Exceedingly large heads on the pups come from both parents.
 Frenchtons, like both parent breeds, often require C-sections.

 Another factor not to be overlooked in your search for a Frenchton is the high popularity of the cross.
 Since some breeders are looking to capitalize on a trend, you have yet another reason to do your due diligence concerning the source of your pup.

 What are the maintenance costs?

-Expect to spend about $75 per month for food and treats, $1000 annually on veterinarian preventative health, $75 monthly on training, and $600 per year on insurance.
+Expect to spend about $75 per month on food and treats, $1000 annually on veterinarian preventative health, $75 monthly on training, and $600 per year on insurance.
 This does not account for toys, bedding, doghouses, leashes, and fencing.

 The major health concerns that face your Frenchton and that may require surgical correction are brachycephalic airway syndrome, intervertebral disc disease or a slipped disc, and orthopedic problems like the elbow or hip dysplasia.

 Surgery to repair eyelid abnormalities, the simplest you will face next to neutering, may run $500 to $1200.
 Orthopedic specialists and back surgeons, however, could cost anywhere from $2500 to $10,000, according to WhatsMyDogsName.

 Allergies are common in Frenchtons from the Bulldog side.
 Skin and ear conditions can also take a toll on your pocketbook.
 Medications, allergy testing, ear drops, culture, and baths can run a few hundred dollars a month.